jvandemo/angular-user-settings/README.md

 [![Build Status](https://travis-ci.org/jvandemo/angular-user-settings.png?branch=master)](https://travis-ci.org/jvandemo/angular-user-settings)

-Easily manage persistent user settings in your AngularJS application:
+Easily manage persistent user-specific settings in your AngularJS application:

 - very lightweight (~2KB)
 - no external dependencies
+- no database or backend required
+- works out-of-the-box, no configuration required
-- settings are automatically persisted across browser sessions when localStorage is available
+- settings are automatically persisted across browser sessions using localStorage
-- gracefully falls back when localStorage is not available
+- gracefully falls back to non-persistent settings when [localStorage is not available](http://caniuse.com/#search=localstorage)

-- easily access user settings from your script using the `$userSettings` service
-- easily access user settings from your views using `user-settings` and `user-setting` directives
+From both your scripts and views!

 ## Usage